Oluseyi-Abdull/AiCore-Hangman/README.md

 This project aims to deveop my knowledge in python and to allow me to express my knowledge using OOP principles.
 The project contains `One class` and will include several methods which will be listed below when the project is completed.

-The program was created with and is executed by python 3 and can be run using the `CLI` using ==python3 "Finished filename== as a command.
+The program was created with and is executed by python 3 and can be run using the `CLI` using `python3 "Finished filename"` as a command.

 ## Milestone 1: Set up the environment